-- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex; - 2.
+- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog; - 2.
 Oversee and coordinate the work of the district-wide and building-level bullying prevention committees; - 3.
 Identify curricular resources that support infusing civility in classroom instruction and classroom management and provide guidance to staff as to how to access and implement those resources; - 4.
 Coordinate with the Professional Development Committee training in support of the bullying prevention committee; - 5.
 Be responsible for monitoring and reporting on the effectiveness of the district's anti-bullying, harassment and discrimination policy and regulations (DASA policy); - 6.
 Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 7.
 Address personal biases that may prevent equal treatment of all students and staff.